-As part of their school uniform children should wear plain dark shoes or sandals.
+As part of their school uniform children should wear plain dark leather or imitation leather shoes or sandals.
 Children should NOT wear fabric shoes as these are not waterproof or as hard wearing as leather shoes.
 Although we are happy for children to wear shoes with velcro fastening, we do not allow children to wear trainers to school.